Portrait photo of Mary Luard

 Clinical Scope and Populations Served

 I have completed advanced EFT couples training to deepen my expertise, and I attend ongoing individual and group supervision to refine my skills and ensure the best care for my clients.
 I also regularly immerse myself in the world of EFT through reading and study to stay up to date with the latest insights in the field.
-Above all, I am committed to creating a space where you feel comfortable, safe, and supported as we work together on your journey toward healing and connection.
+Above all, I am committed to creating a space where you feel comfortable, safe, and supported as we work together on your journey toward growth and connection.